Name

 Command target argument or option

-environment variableenv SQITCH_TARGET=$target sqitch deploy env SQITCH_TARGET=$target sqitch revert
+$SQITCH_TARGETenvironment variableenv SQITCH_TARGET=$target sqitch deploy env SQITCH_TARGET=$target sqitch revert -

-sqitch init $project --engine $engine --target $target sqitch engine add $engine --target $target sqitch engine alter $engine --target target
+engine.$engine.targetsqitch init $project --engine $engine --target $target sqitch engine add $engine --target $target sqitch engine alter $engine --target target -

 -